auniquesun/project/data/README.md

 ## Introduction
-Please download data from [here](https://www.openacademic.ai/oag), and extract .zip files into this directory.
-The link will be updated in time.
+Please download data from [here](https://www.openacademic.ai/oag) and [here](https://www.aminer.cn/citation), and extract .zip files into this directory.
+Specifically, we use mag_papers_0.zip and DBLP-Citation-network V10.
+Note the size of these two data files is large, maybe it will spend a lot of time on downloading.